-What We Know About the Explosion on a London Underground Train
+What to Know About the Explosion on a London Underground Train

 Is it a bomb?

-It has not been confirmed.
-Images and videos of a bucket have widely circulated on the internet, leading some to suggest the use of an improvised explosive device.
+That has not been confirmed.
+Images and videos of a bucket in a supermarket bag have widely circulated on the Internet, leading some to suggest the use of an improvised explosive device.

+A passenger on the train, Chris Wildish, said that he saw a "device" in the last carriage.
+"It was a white bucket, a builder’s bucket, in a white Aldi bag or Lidl bag,” he told the BBC.
+"Flames were still coming out of it when I saw it and had a lot of wires hanging out of it — I can only assume it was done on purpose.
+It was standing against the door of the rearmost carriage. " he said.

 What are the authorities saying?